MosesMwalya/conjoint/README.md

 So begs the question, what does data-driven organizations do to decipher the ideal mix of features that most customer would prefer or would choose?
 Certainly, such organizations can’t afford to make educated guesses - Well, among the tools that are preferred is the Conjoint study.

+To see detailed Python code, [here is the link](https://github.com/MosesMwalya/conjoint/blob/main/phones_conjoint.ipynb)

 ## Overview
 The conjoint study is a statistical technique that helps to determine how people value, prefer, and choose different attributes (e.g. feature, benefits etc) that make up an individual product or service.
 By simulating real-world decision-making scenarios, conjoint analysis enables businesses to dissect the elements that influence customers' choices and prioritize features that contribute most to overall satisfaction.